Board Governance Framework

 External Audit

-- Meet with the external auditors once a year to review the audit plan and once per year to review the audit report (audited financial statements, discuss financial systems and controls).
+Recommend the appointment of external auditors for the Foundation at each Annual General Meeting.
+Meet with the external auditors once a year to review the audit plan and once per year to review the audit report (audited financial statements, discuss financial systems and controls).

 Meeting Protocols